total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 const formats = new Set(["CD", "DVD"]);
 ```

-But, we don't _want_ to pass any values to it initially.
+But, we might not _want_ to pass any values to it initially.

 We can get around this by passing a _type_ to `Set` when we call it, using the angle brackets syntax: